arnfla/cv/projects.md

 `Spring 2020`
 __DOF Management AS__

-__Project:__ The Skandi Singapore and Skandi Hawk was docked in relatively Singapore and the Philippines, and having travelled all the way from Norway for the network upgrade project we planned for these upgrades to happen successively.
+__Project:__ The Skandi Singapore (Diving vessel) and Skandi Hawk (Construction support vessel) was docked in relatively Singapore and the Philippines, and having travelled all the way from Norway for the network upgrade project we planned for these upgrades to happen successively.
 Project was to replace old servers on-board, installing the new ones and upgrading to the new vessel platform.
 Skandi Singapore had additionally a wireless system installed.

 __Result:__ Vessel upgrade according to charter was completed ontime, with both the Marine and client crew on both ships happy.